jdyke/gcp-iam-analyzer/README.md

 ## Features
 Compares and analyzes GCP IAM roles.
 Currently supports 2 role comparisons to find:
 - The differences between the two.
 - Which permissions the two roles share.
+- Lists permissions for a given role or list of roles.
-- Or both!
-Can output differences and shared permissions in the same flow.
+- Can output differences and shared permissions in the same flow.

 In order to determine what permissions a role has we need some type of role -> permission lookup.
 Luckily, I already have that via a different project [gcp_iam_update_bot](https://github.com/jdyke/gcp_iam_update_bot) which keeps an up to date list of ALL GCP IAM roles and their permissions (refreshes every 12 hours).